xenakal/Simulation_Interactions/README.md

 <h2> Quick start guide </h2>

 Four scenarios, corresponding to the case study presented in the thesis, are available to be tested.
-A video showing directly the result of the simulation is also directly available in the video file.
+Four videos showing the simulation of these four scenarios are available in the video file.

 1. Run the file *main.py* is run and the GUI interface shoud appear on the *"simulation tab"*.